 Where to Properly Dispose of Cooking Oil/Grease

 Twelve of the fourteen Convenience Sites accept used cooking oil/grease.
-The Sandy Pines and Miles Rd. sites do not accepted used cooking oil/grease.
+The Miles Rd. and Sand Pines sites do not accept used cooking oil/grease.

 Convenience Sites Hours of Operations (Excluding Holidays)